ncoudray/DeepPATH/DeepPATH_code/README.md

 ```

-expected processing time for this step: a few seconds to a few minutes.
+Expected processing time for this step: a few seconds to a few minutes.
 Check the output log files and the resulting directory (check that the sizes of the created TFRecord files make sense)

 # 1 - Training
 ## 1.1 - Training from scratch
 ### 1.1.a Build the model

-Code in the subfolders of 01_training/xClasses - can be used for any type of training.
+Code in the subfolders of `01_training/xClasses` - can be used for any type of training.

 Build the model from the proper directory, that means from ```cd 01_training/xClasses```: